 ZMC, the manufacturer of the world famous lighters which are sold under the trademark ZIPPO, has numerous Trademark Registrations for the trademark ZIPPO.

-“Keyword spamming” is another example of the misuse of trademarks.
-Keyword spamming is a search engine optimization technique that uses, often as a metatag, the trademark / brand name of another product in an effort to divert customers to one’s own product offering and is an infringement of the rights of the trademark owner.
+"Keyword spamming" is another example of the misuse of trademarks.
+Keyword spamming is a search engine optimization technique that uses, often a metatag, the trademark/brand name of another product in effort to divert customers to one's own product offering and is an infringement of the rights of the trademark owner.

-As mentioned above, ZMC has a trademark registration in the USA and in many other countries which protects the highly distinctive shape of its windproof lighter with its characteristic arcuate top (“Shape Mark”).
-Other products, not necessarily only lighters, which have this shape, infringe this Shape Mark.
-The scope of protection of the Shape Mark is not limited to any particular size.
+As mentioned above, ZMC has a trademark registration in the USA and in many other countries which protects the highly distinctive shape of its windproof lighter with its characteristic arcuate top ("Shape Mark") is not limited to any particular size.

-ZMC takes action against products which bear a shape substantially identical to the one protected with the Shape Mark, including its characteristic arcuate top.
+ZMC takes action against products which bear a shape substantially identical to the one protected with thr Shape Mark, including its characteristic arcuate top.